Academics

 Questions related to your Advanced-Entry Seminar assignment should be directed to 512.863.1567.

-Fall 2025 Seminar Summaries
+Fall 2026 Seminar Summaries

-Food, Health, and the Environment
+Food, Health, & the Environment

 Many Americans are preoccupied with healthy eating, yet are plagued by food related health problems.
 Concurrently, the industrial agriculture we rely on for most of our food production is undermining our precious environment, which in turn further hurts people’s health.
-In this course, students actively research how unhealthy ingredients found in processed foods affect human health, how industrial agriculture wreaks havoc on ecosystems, and what solutions or alternatives exist.
+In this seminar, students actively research how unhealthy ingredients found in processed foods affect human health, how industrial agriculture wreaks havoc on ecosystems, and what solutions or alternatives exist.

 Cultural Masks: Festivals, Tribalism and Identity